bresilla/bibiman/README.md

 argument `+..` to set the line number that the cursor should be placed at.
 Otherwise, the functionality might not work properly.

-Since this behaviour is most likely supported on UNIX-based systems (Linux, MacOS) it might not work under Windows.
+While this behaviour is most likely supported on UNIX-based systems (Linux, MacOS), it might not work under Windows.
 I can't test it on a Windows machine, thus, there might be unexpected errors with it.

+## Open connected files or links

+Now, `bibiman` also provides the possibility to open PDFs (as value of the `file` BibLaTeX field), as well as DOIs and URLs.

+For selecting the right program, it uses `xdg-open` on Linux, `open` on MacOS, and `start` on Windows. _MacOS and Windows are untested right now!_

+Furhtermore, DOIs have to begin with either `https://doi...` as full URL or `10.(...)` as regular DOI style.
+URLs work if they begin with either `http...` or with `www...`.

 ## Issues and code improvement